Wahib-eng/proje1/README.md

 # how to play the game
 - The game starts automatically when the website opened.
-The goal of the game is to destroy all enemies' aircraft and score as much as you can.
+- The goal of the game is to destroy all enemies 'aircrafts'  and score as much as you can.
+- Play the game with arrows left, right for moving the aircraft and space or up for shooting.
+- The game will end if the enemies reach the main aircraft you fight with.

 # Updates
-- We are adding more updates in the near future such as effects for the enemy's aircraft after it is destroyed.
+- We are adding more updates in the near future such as effects to the enemy's aircraft after it is destroyed.
-- Audio files will be added for the aircraft when it shoots and when enemys' aircraft have are shooten.
+- Audio files will be added for the aircraft when it shoots and when enemys' aircrafts are shooten.
 - The control of the game is only from PC browsers such as Google Chrome and Microsoft browser.

 # Authors